inspiros/kap/README.md

 \omega(\mathcal{Q}) = \sum\limits_{e \in E(G[\mathcal{Q}])}{\omega(e)}
 ```

-This repository provide the implementation of the 6 algorithms proposed by Gabrovšek for solving this problem,
+This repository provides the implementation of 6 algorithms proposed by Gabrovšek for solving this problem,
-which is decomposed into small binary sub-problems and solved with the Hungarian procedure.
+which is decomposed into small binary sub-problems and tackled with using the Hungarian procedure.
-While this means we can apply them for an arbitrary number $k$, the methods might not be the most efficient for certain
+While this means we can generalize for an arbitrary number $k$ and use different algorithms other than Hungarian,
-cases (e.g. $k = 3$ a.k.a. the **3-index Assignment Problem**).
+the methods might not be the most efficient for certain cases (e.g. $k = 3$ a.k.a. the **3-index Assignment Problem**).

 For more technical details, please refer to the [paper](https://www.mdpi.com/2227-7390/8/11/2050)
 or contact the authors, not me 😂.